General Motors W platform: History

-The next iteration of the platform was known as the MS2000 or simply the W2 platform.
+The next iteration of the platform was known as the MS2000 or the W2 platform.
 Early versions used a transversely installed, fiberglass mono-leaf spring combined with struts in the rear.
 The "generation 1.5" W-body models had updated rear suspensions that used coil springs instead of the transverse leaf spring design inspired by the Chevrolet Corvette.
-For the 1997 model year the second generation W-body was released with a MacPherson strut coil spring design.
+For the 1997 model year, the second-generation W-body was introduced with a MacPherson strut coil-spring suspension.

-A revised and updated W3 platform was introduced in 2004, rather than a stretched Epsilon platform, as had been planned.
-Parma Metal Fabricating Division of Parma, Ohio was responsible for metal fabrication and final assembly took place at GM's Oshawa Car Assembly.
+A revised and updated W3 platform was introduced in 2004, rather than the stretched Epsilon platform that had been planned.
+Parma Metal Fabricating Division of Parma, Ohio, was responsible for metal fabrication, and final assembly took place at GM's Oshawa Car Assembly.
 The transverse use of GM's LS small-block engine in the W-bodies was a major addition for 2005.

-The GM W Platform was phased out with the production of the new long-wheelbase Epsilon II platform.
-The last car produced on the W platform was the ninth generation of the Chevrolet Impala, which was replaced by the Epsilon-based tenth-generation Impala, beginning in model year 2014.
-GM continued to produce the W-body Impala to fleet customers only under the name Impala Limited until production ended in May 2016.
+The GM W Platform was phased out as production of the new long-wheelbase Epsilon II platform began.
+The last car produced on the W platform was the ninth-generation Chevrolet Impala, which was replaced by the Epsilon-based tenth-generation Impala, beginning in model year 2014.
+General Motors continued to build the W-body Impala to fleet customers only under the name Impala Limited until production ended in May 2016.